Tutorial 2: The RFDC Interface

 The Example Design

 In this example we will configure the RFDC for a dual- and quad-tile RFSoC to sample RF signals over a bandwidth centered at 1500 MHz.
-There are a few different ways this could be accomplished between the two different tile architectures of the RFSoC on these platforms.
-However, in this tutorial we target configuration settings that are as common as possible, use a various number of the RFDC features, yet still be able to point out a some of the differences between the quad- and dual- tile architectures of the RFSoC.
-Where platform specific settings are required beyond what is needed as a quad- or dual-tile RFSoC those differences will be identifed.
+There are a few different ways this could be accomplished which vary between the two different tile architectures of the RFSoC on these platforms.
+In this tutorial, though, we target configuration settings that are as common as possible by using a number of the various RFDC features, while still pointing out some of the differences between the quad- and dual- tile architectures of the RFSoC.
+When platform specific settings are required beyond what is needed generally, they will be noted.

 This design will: